ks6088ts-labs/recipes/python/handson_rag_apps/README.md

 - Create an Azure AI Search resource and get the key
 - Create an Azure OpenAI resource and get the key
+- Create a Bing Search resource and get the key

 Create a `settings.env` file based on [settings.env.sample](./settings.env.sample) to match your environment.
 This file is read as environment variables from scripts.